gene-git/wg_tool/README.md

 handled by the tool in a convenient way.
 For example, It is very straightforward to add users or user profiles, roll keys or make users or profiles active or inactive.

+When check the result of *wg show* on the server, any connected users are only identified by their ip address and their public key.
+You can use the *--wg_how* option to parse that output report and provide the associated user and profile names.
+It also indicates whether the user and the profile are marked active.
+If an inactive user is connected, it may be time ensure the server is running the latest wg0.config.

 By convention the config files for wireguard itself will be referred to as wg-configs.
 These are outputs of *wg-tool*.
 Whiel we refer to the configuration